lame/five_weeks_abroad/_posts/2017-09-09-the-one-where-we-bought-the-bad-cheese.markdown

 ---
 layout: post
-title:  "The One Where we Bought Bad Cheese"
+title:  "The One Where We Bought Bad Cheese"
 date:   2017-09-09
 author: Saralee Morales
 comments: true
 tags: travel spain food
 ---

-The One where I buy some bad cheese

 We made it to Malaga Friday morning after a short flight from Barcelona.
 Ryan was awestruck by the floor cleaning techniques at the Barcelona airport.